AnonymousMSRAuthor/CaptureTheFeatureFlag/README.md

 # CaptureTheFeatureFlag

+The file candidate_projects.csv contains slugs of candidate feature flagging projects after cleaning and filtering.
-The file featureflags.csv contains data on all feature flags for all 100 open source feature flagging projects
+The file featureflags.csv contains data on all feature flags for all 100 open source feature flagging projects.